Fees

 • My current fees are:

-• With new clients, this usually means a total of 4 audio calls of 1 hour each
+• With new clients, this usually means a total of 3 audio calls, each of 45 minutes

 • The fees are inclusive of any taxes